spingroup/postcss-hubl/README.md

 # postcss-hubl syntax

+**Currently does not work with css-loader** *A PR has been made with css-loader team.
+Will remove warning when merged.*

+In it's current state it only works reliably using postcss as a standalone plugin.

 ## Purpose

 Allows hubl expressions and hubl statements to be used in their native form in webpack builds.